err1nn/portfolio/final-project.md

 - **Reflection on the intended audience.** As I prepared for the final presentation, I got a little feedback on the vague call to action.
 So I tried to think back on who the intended audience is, and what I wanted them to feel or to do after reading my story.
 My answer is, I don't want them to do any real "physical" actions.
 Instead, I wish they feel encouraged by Taiwan's story and they'd have a belief that their time will come.

 #### ▍Design Decisions
 Overall, I realized how valuable the user feedback is.
 Everytime I iterated a new version of the project, I received a bunch of feedback that I could have never thought of myself.
 As an individual who has been working with data visualization for quite a long time, this is, however, my first time doing visualizations from a story teller's view.
-This can be linked back to what I hope to learn at the very beginning of the class: I hope to learn a more design-oriented perspective to data visualization that I can add another level on my work.
+Surprisingly, this can be linked back to what I hope to learn at the very beginning of the class: I hope to learn a more design-oriented perspective to data visualization that I can add another level on my work.

 ### Final Data Story